Job position / title

 ADDITIONAL WORK PERFORMED:

-Physical ability to perform essential functions of the job including but not limited to:
+Physical ability to perform essential functions of the job:

 •Manual dexterity sufficient to operate hand and power equipment safely and efficiently;

-•Adequate hearing to effectively hear voice radio and crew communications, roadway traffic and alarms in a noisy environment;
+•Effectively monitor and respond to voice radio and crew communications, and alarms in a noisy environment;

 EXPERIENCE AND TRAINING: